jh86/jenkins-jam-selenium-presentation/README.md

 # Make your Jenkins instance accessible

-* Use dynamic DNS and/or a hosted DNS service
+* Use dynamic DNS and/or a hosted DNS service (CloudFlare?)
     * Makes your instance available by a convenient name, usable by others
     * You can create an external DNS record that refers to your internal network
-    * If you can get a static IP, this will make your machine available to anyone on your LAN
+      * CNAME work.jenkins-user.net -> jenkins-users-desktop.internal-network-name.biz
 ---

 # Show your progress frequently